nixworks/public/news/2015/07/16/README.md

 ##### Yemeni Crisis (2011-present)
 ### [Members of exiled President of Yemen Abd Rabbuh Mansur Hadi's Cabinet tour the southern city of Aden for the first time in several months. ](/news/2015/07/16/members-of-exiled-president-of-yemen-abd-rabbuh-mansur-hadi-s-cabinet-tour-the-southern-city-of-aden-for-the-first-time-in-several-months.md)
-_Context: Aden, Yemen, Abd Rabbuh Mansur Hadi, President, Yemeni Crisis (2011-present)_
+_Context: President, Aden, Yemeni Crisis (2011-present), Abd Rabbuh Mansur Hadi, Yemen_

 ##### Sinai insurgency
 ### [The Islamic State of Iraq and Greater Syria (ISIS) has claimed that it sank an Egyptian patrol boat in the Mediterranean, just off the coast of Rafah.
 The Egyptian military claimed the ship sank from a fire not caused by attacks. ](/news/2015/07/16/the-islamic-state-of-iraq-and-greater-syria-isis-has-claimed-that-it-sank-an-egyptian-patrol-boat-in-the-mediterranean-just-off-the-coast.md)
-_Context: Egypt, Rafah, Sinai insurgency, patrol boat, ISIL_
+_Context: patrol boat, ISIL, Sinai insurgency, Egypt, Rafah_

 ##### Boko Haram
 ### [Twin blasts at a market in Gombe, Nigeria kill at least 49 people. ](/news/2015/07/16/twin-blasts-at-a-market-in-gombe-nigeria-kill-at-least-49-people.md)